mcbieda/llm-from-scratch/README.md

 # llm-from-scratch
 Building an LLM from scratch (based on the Raschka book - see below) with my own mods and experiments

+## IMPORTANT NOTE: there have been major additions to the repo for domain-adaptive pretraining and also for bulk pubmed abstract download.
+There is current testing.
+The below instructions still hold but are don't cover these two topics.
+Testing and additions to the README will be added soon.

 ## tl;dr
 A well-structured repo that will allow you to easily study, train, modify, and examine gpt-2 scale LLMs.
 Based on "Build an LLM from Scratch" by Raschka but unlike his repo, divided into functional sections as opposed to chapters for learning.